ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>A Deep Dive into the Practicalities, Pitfalls, and Potential of Next.js’s Server-Side Feature</blockquote>

 <h3>3.
-Top 10 Best React Libraries You Should Try in 2025 - <a href="https://medium.com/lets-code-future/top-10-best-react-libraries-you-should-try-in-2025-3bb0db2ecffa" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 13 Next.js Open Source Projects with Most GitHub Stars⭐ - <a href="https://medium.com/lets-code-future/top-13-next-js-open-source-projects-with-most-github-stars-7a3398a5d5d5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Let’s Code Future`**

-<blockquote>Hey there, fellow developers!
-I’m Sachin, and today I want to share some of my favorite React component libraries that can make your…</blockquote>
+<blockquote>Hey, developers! 👋Sachin here with an exciting list of top Next.js open-source projects that you should check out.
+Whether you’re building…</blockquote>

 <h3>4.
-Authentication in Next.js with an External Backend - <a href="https://medium.com/@urboifox/authentication-in-next-ajs-with-an-external-backend-262fc2748158" target="_blank" rel="noopener noreferrer">link</a></h3>
+Implementing UTM Parameter Tracking in Next.js Applications - <a href="https://medium.com/@yusufie/implementing-utm-parameter-tracking-in-next-js-applications-36691eb1e524" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `urboiFox`**
+✍️ **posted by `Yusuf`**

-<blockquote>How to securely authenticate a Next.js app with an external backend while keeping server-side rendering and security best practices intact</blockquote>
+<blockquote>This article details the technical implementation of UTM parameter tracking in a Next.js application.
+We’ll focus on the engineering…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>